selimslab/selimslab.github.io/_posts/2020-2-2-software-security.md

 Libraries and network calls are attack vectors.

-Use well-known tried and tested libraries only
+Use well-known tried and tested libraries only,

-and keep your libraries up to date
+and keep them updated

 <br>

-No system is 100% secure, security is an example of "unknown unknowns"

-Consider all cases, allow, disallow, exception
+use **HTTPS**, don't allow HTTP access to secure pages

 <br>